Setting recovery goals

 Alternatively, you may set yourself a goal to reduce your blood pressure to a certain level.
-One way you can manage this may be by remembering to adhere to your medication.
+One way you could manage this is by remembering to take your medication.

-One way to plan your goals is to use the SMART goal-setting tool - Find out more about this tool on our benefits of exercise page.
+Try the SMART goal-setting tool to plan your goals.
+Find out more about this tool on our benefits of exercise page.